libp2p/blog/src/_blog/libp2p-and-Ethereum.md

 Some of the future roadmap items for libp2p and Ethereum have been hinted at in the specification (like exploring the usage of QUIC).
 When the time comes for that, the collaboration will pick up steam once more!

+In conclusion, the libp2p and Ethereum integration has been a massive effort.
+It could not have been possible without the grit and perseverence of many organizations and invididuals.
+Thank you to everyone invovled, and onwards to our next goals!

+We hope you enjoyed our summary of the journey and hope you learned a few things along the way.
+Thank you for reading! :pray:

 ### Resources and how you can help contribute 💪

 If you would like to learn more about libp2p, please see the libp2p: